 Our goal was to create content that focused on food and beer pairings, and we coordinated a two-day shoot in Los Angeles with social media influencers and brand ambassadors to show how well Budweiser pairs with a wide range of food.
 The images were primarily used for in-store displays in retail locations across the country.

-The New York office of Barrows recently reached out in need of a photographer and production support for a Budweiser campaign.
+The New York office of Barrows Global reached out in need of a photographer and production support for a Budweiser campaign.
 The agency specializes in retail marketing and in-store display advertising, and their new “Taste of America” campaign focused on food and beer pairings.
 Our goal was to capture lifestyle and still life images of talent enjoying Budweiser while eating food in both a backyard BBQ scenario and within an urban cityscape environment.

 After some creative calls and a few rounds of bidding, we landed on Gregory Miller as a photographer, and Los Angeles as a location to take advantage of warmer temperatures for a two-day shoot.
 Working closely with our local line producer Lindsay McGill, we quickly got to work lining up the crew and logistics.